-This page contains the current draft of the full text of Chapter 13 of RAFT 2035.
-All content is subject to change.
+This page contains the opening portion of Chapter 13 of RAFT 2035.

 13. Nuclear fusion